Canine Cushing’s Disease and Lignans for Dogs

 Lignans for Dogs

-Lignans, along with melatonin, have been found to slow the progress of and help ease the pain and symptoms of canine Cushing's disease, atypical Cushing's disease and diabetes in canines.
+Lignans, along with melatonin, have been reported to slow the progress of and help ease the pain and symptoms of canine Cushing’s disease, atypical Cushing’s disease, and diabetes in canines.
 Vets also recommend flax hull lignans for canine Alopecia X. Alopecia X is baldness and is common in pets with hormone imbalances, such as those found in dogs with Cushing’s disease.

 One of the natural functions of cortisol is to raise blood sugar.
 The overproduction of cortisol creates a continuous overproduction of blood sugar levels and thus, diabetes and Cushings often go hand in hand.
 Chronic canine Cushings can even cause permanent diabetes.

 For people or pets, take 1-2 mg of lignan for each pound of body weight.

 Click the following link for more detailed info on Lignans Dosage for Dogs

 Vet Recommendations and Customer Testimonials:

 Our company, Lignans for Life LLC (formerly Products Development, LLC) has exhibited our K9 Choice and Lignans For Life products at the Western Veterinary Conference in Las Vegas and the CVC Vet show in San Diego.
 Hundreds of Veterinarians visited our booth, many of whom already carried our products, and many of whom started carrying our flaxseed and HMR lignans- as well as our K9 Choice brand melatonin- after the show.
 Most of the other vets were excited to learn about alternative treatment options; especially a low cost Cushing’s Disease treatment for dogs that promotes general health.
 Veterinarians worldwide use us as a source for lignans and melatonin.